janos-r/gql-api/README.md

 ## Try it yourself

 ```
-cd api/
 bun install
 ```

-- installs all dependencies of all packages in one place
+- installs all dependencies of all packages in one place (from the root level)

 ```
 cd apps/backend/